- Home

 Let's look at examples of how you can remove and replace the overused phrase with a stronger action verb.

-Presented quarterly financial results to 200+ stakeholders, securing $2.3M in additional funding
+Presented quarterly business reviews to C-suite executives, securing $2.5M in additional funding for strategic initiatives

-Mediated conflict resolution sessions between 8 team members, improving productivity by 40%
+Mediated conflict resolution sessions between departments, restoring productivity and reducing escalations by 60%

 Pro Tips for Resume Writing